 Truth About Pet Food with Susan Thixton

-Recently I did a podcast with Susan Thixton, Pet Food Consumer Advocate and Founder of TruthAboutPetFood.com and the Association for Truth in Pet Food.
+On this episode of Your Natural Dog with Angela Ardolino, we’re joined by Susan Thixton, Pet Food Consumer Advocate and Founder of TruthAboutPetFood.com and the Association for Truth in Pet Food.
 Susan is an expert in pet food safety regulations, and is the person who is advocating for your pet against the pet food industry, every day.
-Today, pet parents around the world can visit her website to research their pet’s food, learn about ingredients, be alerted to recalls, as well as accessing Susan’s annual list of trusted pet food brands for the year.
+Today, pet parents around the world can visit her website to research pet food brands, learn about ingredients, be alerted to recalls, as well as accessing Susan’s annual list of trusted pet food brands for the year.
 She’s on the show to discuss what the heck is in the bag of pet food you’re feeding your beloved pet, and what you can do to become an advocate for your pet.

 Listen in to the whole episode: